 Emerging

-Trump Orders DOJ Investigation Into Oil Companies Over Gasoline Price Lag
+Trump Orders DOJ Investigation Into Oil Companies Over Gasoline Prices

 Quick Facts

-- Trump directed DOJ to investigate oil companies
+- Trump ordered DOJ to investigate oil companies

-- Trump accused oil companies of not dropping pump prices proportionally to crude price declines
+- Trump accused oil companies of price gouging

-President Donald Trump directed the Department of Justice on June 24, 2026, to investigate major oil companies, claiming they are not reducing gasoline prices proportionally to sharp declines in crude oil costs.
-Speaking on Truth Social, Trump accused consumers of being "gouged," stating that oil companies are "not dropping their price at the pump commensurate with the sharply lower prices they are paying for oil" and demanded that "gasoline prices better start going down a lot faster than what I'm seeing."
+President Donald Trump ordered the Department of Justice on June 24, 2026, to investigate major oil companies, accusing them of failing to reduce gasoline prices proportionally to sharp declines in crude oil costs.
+In a Truth Social post published just after midnight, Trump stated that "customers are being 'gouged'" and demanded that gasoline prices fall faster, writing "Gasoline prices better start going down a lot faster than what I'm seeing!"

 Why This Matters